RINNO’s Antonia Egli (DCU) joined Horizon Europe’s Irish launch event and explains this new funding body’s impact on EU research initiatives.

 Structural Changes In The Horizon 2020 and Horizon Europe Funding Bodies (© MODUS Research & Innovation)

 What Do These Changes Mean For Researchers?

-Researchers should note that Horizon Europe now follows an open science policy, thus implementing mandatory open access to publications and open science principles throughout.
+Researchers should note that Horizon Europe now follows an open science policy, meaning that mandatory open access to publications and open science principles are implemented throughout.